top of page

 b.
 Unless otherwise specified, the Association will follow the rules of procedure specified in the latest edition of Robert’s Rules of Order.

-IX.
+VIII.
 Amendments:

 b.
 Ballots shall be sent to members in good standing at least three weeks prior to the date on which ballots are to be submitted.